 'Offers an impressive breadth of expertise in financial crime' Chambers UK 2016

 Regulatory inquiries are resource intensive, time consuming and stressful for those involved.
-Such inquiries are increasingly more common and the penalties for transgression even more severe.
-Chambers has market-leading expertise in advising firms and individuals in respect of inquiries and investigations conducted by the FCA and other regulators.
+Such inquiries are increasingly common and the penalties for transgression even more severe.
+Chambers has market-leading expertise in advising firms and individuals in respect of inquiries and investigations conducted by the Financial Conduct Authority (FCA) and other regulators.

 Given the need to preserve the regulatory relationship and the reporting obligations under PRIN and APER, the tactics and strategy deployed in such inquiries are often more subtle than in purely criminal litigation.
 However, where a more robust approach is required, barristers at QEB Hollis Whiteman will not hold back in order to achieve the best possible result for their clients.